asbjornenge/testdom/README.md

 # Testdom

-Testdom is a [jsdom]() wrapper intended to help developers write test code that works both in the browser and in node.
+Testdom is a [jsdom](https://github.com/tmpvar/jsdom) wrapper to help developers write test code that works both in the browser and in node.

 It works by checking if a global document exists in it's current environment.
 If it does it bails out and expects the browser to provide all available browser globals.
-If a global document does not exists, it will create one using [jsdom]().
+If a global document does not exists, it will create one using jsdom.
 It will also create other appropriate browser globals using jsdom and a few other libraries.

 **WANTED!** PRs and issues with wanted globals and appropriate libraries.